Klortho/grunt-template-functions/README.md

     dest: t(()=> 'dist-' + c.version)

-That doesn't look like an improvement, but, that's the most trivial case.
-Since it's JavaScript, you can write any code you want, and return any kind of object.
+That doesn't look like an improvement, I know!
+But, that's the most trivial case, and, because it's JavaScript, you can write any code you want, and return any kind of object.

 Here's what a complete Gruntfile would look like: